swalloich/startup/README.md

 ## Route 53
 I didn't realize it was so easy to add subdomains.
 In theory you would go to the hosted zone screen and point a certain subdomain to a specific file on a server.

+## HTML and HTTPS
+The `<input type="color">` is a good, built in, way to add a color picker to a page if it is needed.
+I always figured sites that needed them had to find some external api or make their own.<br>
+The js `.arc(x, y, b, e, r)` function asks for the starting and ending angles in radians.<br>
+The default protocol for an aws server is HTTPS.
+To get it to encrypt the page being send, just don't specify a port.